 Through dialogue, the common interests and shared values of varied faiths and backgrounds will emerge.
-One of the values that many religions have in common is the call to service.
-Many passages in religious texts relate to social justice and helping the poor, and many religious institutions put these concepts into practice.
-Christianity, Islam and Judaism have a specific focus on poverty and shelter.
+Many religions hold as a shared value the call to service.
+Numerous passages in religious texts relate to social justice and helping the poor.
+Often, religious institutions put these concepts into practice with advocacy toward justice and the common good and, whenever possible, standing together in solidarity with people who are in situations of conflict.
+For example, Christianity, Islam and Judaism have a specific focus on poverty and shelter.
 This is an important subject to consider as a group.

 Participants will want to examine together their own beliefs on service, the testimonials that various religions provide on shelter and poverty, and their personal relationship with the religious commitment to charity.
 Consideration of these issues will open the door to common goals and provide inspiration for action.
 When broaching the subject of religious guidance on poverty and shelter, be aware that the purpose is to communicate these concepts in ways that will make participants feel both challenged and inspired.
-The reality of poverty housing and homelessness is great enough to be overwhelming, and it must be tempered with the potential for significant change.
+The reality of poverty housing and inadequate housing solutions is great enough to be overwhelming, and it must be tempered with the potential for significant change.
 Faith should uplift and encourage by providing a basis of support and justification for effort.